These 9 Android Apps May Have Stolen Your Facebook Login Information

 As reported by Ars Technica, these trojan apps were designed to look and function like legitimate services for photo editing, exercising, clearing up storage space on your device, and providing daily horoscopes, Dr. Web’s malware analysts said in a post this week.
 In reality, this was all elaborate front to trick users into sharing their Facebook usernames and passwords.

-Here’s how the scheme worked: Each of these apps offered users an option to unlock all the apps’ functions and get rid of in-app ads by logging into their Facebook accounts, which likely wouldn’t raise too many eyebrows since a lot of mobile services let you sync your social media accounts.
+Here’s how the scheme worked: Each offered users an option to unlock all the apps’ functions and get rid of in-app ads by logging into their Facebook accounts, which likely wouldn’t raise too many eyebrows since a lot of mobile services let you sync your social media accounts.
 Upon choosing this option, the apps would then load a legitimate Facebook login page containing fields for entering usernames and passwords.
 Whatever users typed into these forms would go directly to a computer controlled by the hackers, called a command-and-control server, via some cleverly concealed malicious code, Dr. Web researchers wrote:

 These trojans used a special mechanism to trick their victims.
 After receiving the necessary settings from one of the C&C servers upon launch, they loaded the legitimate Facebook web page https://www.facebook.com/login.php into WebView.
 Next, they loaded JavaScript received from the C&C server into the same WebView.
 This script was directly used to hijack the entered login credentials.
 After that, this JavaScript, using the methods provided through the JavascriptInterface annotation, passed stolen login and password to the trojan applications, which then transferred the data to the attackers’ C&C server.
 After the victim logged into their account, the trojans also stole cookies from the current authorization session.
 Those cookies were also sent to cybercriminals.